EdoGimo/node-red-contrib-accesscontrol/README.md

 # WORK IN PROGRESS
-This node is not completed.
-This is still a test, as it only offers permission granting and checking.
+This node is not completed, it only offers limited access to the corresponding npm module's capabilities.

 # node-red-contrib-accesscontrol